open2c/coolpuppy/README.md

   --minsize MINSIZE     Minimal length of features to use for local analysis --maxsize MAXSIZE     Maximal length of features to use for local analysis --excl_chrs EXCL_CHRS
-                        Exclude these chromosomes form analysis --incl_chrs INCL_CHRS
+                        Exclude these chromosomes from analysis --incl_chrs INCL_CHRS
                         Include these chromosomes; default is all. excl_chrs overrides this.